suhasAkamai/cli-accessrevocation/README.md

 - `--help`, `-h` — Show help

 ## Commands
-- `list-tokens` — List identifiers/tokens in the blocklist
+- `list-tokens` — List identifiers/tokens in the revocation list
-- `list-blocklist` — List blocklist in the Account
+- `get-revocation-lists` — List revocation List in the Account
 - `get-token-details` — Get identifier/token details
-- `get-configlist` — Get config details associated with blocklist
+- `get-configlist` — Get config details associated with revocation list
--  `get-token-count` — Get count of tokens associated with blocklist
+-  `get-token-count` —  Get count of tokens associated with revocation list
--  `revoke-token` — Add the tokens to blocklist
+-  `revoke-token` — Add the tokens to revocation list
--  `unrevoke-token` — Remove the tokens from the blocklist.
+-  `unrevoke-token` — Remove the tokens from the revocation list

 ## Examples